Religion in Syria: Druze

-The Syrian Druze community constitute the third largest Islamic sects in the country, forming approximately 3% of the population of Syria.
-The main centre of the Druze population is in As-Suwayda; the small towns and villages under its authority is called the Jabal al-Druze (the "Mountain of the Druze").
-The rest of the community mainly live in the Quneitra Governorate, the Rif Dimashq Governorate, and the Idlib Governorate.
-Even though the faith originally developed out of Ismaili Islam, most Druze do not identify as Muslims, and they do not accept the five pillars of Islam.
+The Syrian Druze community constitute the third largest religion in the country, forming approximately 3% of the population of Syria.
+The main centre of the Druze population is in Sweida Governorate; the small towns and villages under its authority is called the Jabal al-Druze (the "Mountain of the Druze").
+The rest of the community mainly live in the Quneitra Governorate, the Rif Dimashq Governorate, and Idlib Governorate.
+Even though the faith originally developed out of Ismaili Islam, most Druze do not identify as Muslims, and they do not accept the five pillars of Islam and believe in reincarnation.

 There are many Syrian Druze also living abroad, particularly in Latin America, who have been living there for over the past hundred years.
 In Venezuela alone, there are approximately half a million Druze of Syrian origin.